-Until the composition of our assets satisfies the required 50% threshold on a consistent basis, we will continue to seek to employ similar purchases of qualified securities using short-term loans that would allow us to satisfy the 50% threshold, thereby allowing us to make additional investments.
+Until the composition of our assets satisfies the required 50% threshold by a significant margin, we will continue to seek to employ similar purchases of qualified securities using short-term loans that would ensure us to satisfy the 50% threshold.
 There can be no assurance, however, that we will be able to enter into such a transaction on reasonable terms, if at all.
-We also continue to explore a number of other strategies, including changing the composition of our assets, which could include full or partial divestitures of investments, and raising additional equity or debt capital, such that we would once again exceed the 50% threshold on a consistent basis.
-Our ability to implement any of these strategies will be subject to market conditions and a number of risks and uncertainties that are, in part, beyond our control.

 Our ability to seek external debt financing, to the extent that it is available under current market conditions, is further subject to the asset coverage limitations of the 1940 Act, which require us to have an asset coverage ratio (as defined in Section 18(h) of the 1940 Act), of at least 200% on our senior securities representing indebtedness and our senior securities that are stock, which we refer to collectively as "senior securities."
-As of June 30, 2013, our asset coverage ratio was 283%.
+As of December 31, 2013, our asset coverage ratio was 336%.
 The ratio is impacted, in part, by our need to obtain a short-term loan at quarter end to satisfy the 50% threshold for our RIC status.
 Between the quarter end measurement dates, when we do not have a short-term loan outstanding, our leverage and asset coverage ratio improve.
-However, until the composition of our assets is above the required 50% threshold on a consistent basis, we will have to continue to obtain short-term loans on a quarterly basis.
+However, until the composition of our assets is above the required 50% threshold on a consistent basis by a significant margin, we will have to continue to obtain short-term loans on a quarterly basis.
 This strategy, while allowing us to satisfy the 50% threshold for our RIC status, limits our ability to use increased debt capital to make new investments, due to our asset coverage ratio limitations under the 1940 Act.
 Our common stock offering in October 2012, was undertaken, in part, to provide us additional equity capital to help ensure continued compliance with the 200% asset coverage ratio.